ablab/quast/README.md

 #### System requirements

-Linux (64-bit and 32-bit with slightly limited functionality) and macOS are supported.
+Linux 64-bit and macOS are supported.

 For the main pipeline:
 - Python2 (2.5 or higher) or Python3 (3.3 or higher)